jimazeyu/imu_PGD_calibration/README.md

 # imu_PGD_calibration
-An imu calibration task based on projected gradient descent(PGD)
+This project implementes an imu calibration task based on projected gradient descent(PGD) and uses the extimated rotation to generate a panorama.

 ## Installation
 ```